 - Beneficial and wildlife habitat.

 CAP 104 – Nutrient Management Plan

 Payments for CAPs are made directly to CFSA.
-Because CFSA has a paid certified Technical Service Provider on our staff, CFSA is able to provide a cash rebate to producers who contract with CFSA to do a CAP plan.
+Because CFSA has a paid certified Technical Service Providers on-staff, CFSA is able to provide a cash rebate to producers who contract with CFSA to do a CAP plan.
 The value of the rebate varies, depending on the CAP, the producer’s experience and background and any associated lab fees.
 CAP cash rebates from CFSA to producers are shown in the table below.
 The rebate is normally distributed within 30 days of receipt of payment from NRCS to CFSA.

 |CAP PLAN||NORMAL REBATE TO FARMER***||HU* REBATE TO FARMER***|

 |CAP 104 – Nutrient Management, less than 100 acres||$600||$900|